 I’ve decided that I’m not going to be the “Walmart” of chiropractic care.
 I enjoy taking excellent care of my patients.
 I want to take care of people who are here because they value quality healthcare.
 Frankly, I just believe it’s wrong to not do a job the right way, especially if the job is caring for people.

 If you’re looking for the cheapest care, I’m not your guy.
 But neither am I the most expensive doctor in town, not by a long shot.
-We do offer discounts and if you’re interested please call and ask.
-I would LOVE to compare what the average patient spends per year for care at my office to the average patient of a “cheaper” high volume office.
+We do offer discounts and if you’re interested, please call and ask.
+It would be fascinating to me to compare what the average patient spends per year for care at my office to the average patient of a “cheaper” high volume office.
 I know that my patients need to see me much less often compared to most other chiropractors.
-I do a lot more for my patients when I see them because I take the time to do a thorough job.
+Because I take the time to do a thorough job, I do a lot more for my patients when I see them each visit.

 Some people have had bad experiences with chiropractors.
 Often the chiropractors that need to see a lot of patients in a day are going to rush things and mistakes are going to be made.
 If that has been your experience or that of someone you know, remember that it is so often true in life that we get what we pay for.